The Left Adjoint of Derived Parabolic Induction: Introduction

 \subsection{The setting}

 This article is devoted to the investigation of the left adjoint of the derived parabolic induction functor in natural characteristic.
 Let $G$ be a $p$-adic reductive group, that is, the group of $\field$-points of a connected reductive group defined over a finite field extension $\field/\Q_p$.
 Let $k$ be a coefficient field of characteristic $p$ and denote $\Rep_k(G)$ the category of smooth $G$-representations on $k$-vector spaces.
-The derived category
+Since several important functors fail to be exact, like the functor of $K$-invariants for compact open subgroups $K\subseteq G$, Schneider \cite{Schneider.2015} introduced the derived category

-of unbounded cochain complexes was introduced in \cite{Schneider.2015}.
-The necessity to work with the derived category stems from the fact that taking $K$-invariants is never exact when $K \subseteq G$ is a compact open subgroup.
-The main result of \opcit proves that, given a torsion-free open pro-$p$ subgroup $K\subseteq G$, taking derived $K$-invariants induces a derived equivalence of $\D(G)$ with the derived category $\D(\Hecke_K^\bullet)$ of dg-modules over a certain differential graded algebra $\Hecke_K^\bullet$.
+of unbounded cochain complexes to remedy this problem.
+The main result of \opcit\ proves that, given a torsion-free open pro-$p$ subgroup $K\subseteq G$, taking derived $K$-invariants induces a derived equivalence of $\D(G)$ with the derived category $\D(\Hecke_K^\bullet)$ of dg-modules over a certain differential graded algebra $\Hecke_K^\bullet$.
 This strongly suggests that the study of smooth mod $p$ representations is best done on the derived level.

 Let $P = UM$ be a parabolic subgroup of $G$ with Levi subgroup $M$ and unipotent radical $U$.
 The parabolic induction functor $i_M^G\colon \Rep_k(M)\to \Rep_k(G)$ is defined as the composition

 where $\Inf^M_P$ is the inflation along the canonical projection $P\longtwoheadrightarrow M$ and $\Ind_P^G$ is the smooth induction functor.
 The functors $\Inf^M_P$ and $\Ind_P^G$ are exact.
 Hence also $i_M^G$ is exact and extends to a functor